Doris Uhlich, Gootopia. Performance at Tanzquartier Wien, Vienna, 2021. Courtesy of the artist. Photos © Sabine Burger, Ralf Puder, Maria Ziegelböck

 Gootopia

-Slime is a vital biological substance that causes ambivalent reactions: revulsion and shudders, but also curiosity and a desire to touch.
-The reason for its appealing and at the same time off-putting effects is that it is something which is hard to grasp in our technologised society defined by the wish for sterility and stability: slime is neither wholly solid nor fluid, neither endogenous nor exogenous, and sometimes it is both.
-All life begins with moisture, we do not enter this world dry or “clean”.
+Slime is a vital biological substance that evokes ambivalent reactions: revulsion and shudders, but also curiosity and a desire to touch.
+The reason for its appealing and, at the same time, off-putting effects is that it is something which is hard to grasp in our technologized society, defined by the wish for sterility and stability: slime is neither wholly solid nor fluid, neither endogenous nor exogenous, and sometimes it is both.
+All life begins with moisture; we do not enter this world dry or "clean."
 Slime is originally a familiar substance that holds the organism together and forges links.
-Generally speaking, though, we tend to lose touch with it in the course of our lives: in science fiction it commonly appears in conjunction with aliens, standing for the non-human, the unknown that spreads by flowing; in the current pandemic too it is a substance associated with anxiety.
+Generally speaking, though, we tend to lose touch with it in the course of our lives.
+In science fiction, it commonly appears in conjunction with aliens, symbolizing the non-human and the unknown that spreads by flowing.
+In the current pandemic, too, it is a substance associated with anxiety.

-Gootopia is an installation performance.
-The audience is invited to choose any position and perspective in the room and to experience a complex, advanced dance practice comprising qualities of sculpture, landscape and installation.
+"Gootopia" is an installation performance.
+The audience is invited to choose any position and perspective in the room and to experience a complex, advanced dance practice comprising qualities of sculpture, landscape, and installation.
 It is the first piece of a trilogy of performances by Doris Uhlich that focuses on the interaction of bodies with slime substances.
-See also:

 CREDITS